RyanMyrvold/Performance-Decorators/README.md

 ```
 ## Contribution

-Interested in contributing to TyDy?
+Are you interested in contributing to TyDy?
 See our contribution guidelines.

 ## License